Reflections of Bach — compiled by David Gordon

 When eminent biologist and author Lewis Thomas was asked what message he would choose to send from Earth into outer space in the Voyager spacecraft, he answered, "I would send the complete works of Johann Sebastian Bach."
 After a pause, he added, "But that would be boasting."

-[Compiled in the early 1990s, when I was...careless.
+[Compiled in the early 1990s for casual use.
 I have no citations for these quotes and cannot verify their authenticity. - D.G.]